SAP-archive/devtoberfest-2021/topics/Week3_Cloud_Native/README.md

 Duration: 60 mins

 There are a lot of choices that you can make when developing cloud native solutions.
-But choices are hard, so it is fait to ask: "What is the approach that embraces cloud native paradigms the most as of today?"
+But choices are hard, so it is fair to ask: "What is the approach that embraces cloud native paradigms the most as of today?"
 My hypothesis: _serverless_ is the closest you can get.
 Let us explore why serverless perfectly supports you in your journey heading for cloud-native solutions.
 You will experience how low the entry barrier is to develop your first function using Azure Functions, couple it to a persistency and even develop a stateful serverless workflow (what ...🤯).

-[Join us live on YouTube](TBD), and join the serverless fun 🚀!
+[Join us live on YouTube](https://youtu.be/n8jLSZ82bpg), and join the serverless fun 🚀!

 <table border=0px>
     <tr>